 Beer Pairing With Thanksgiving Vegetables

 Vegetable dishes require a delicate touch in beer pairing to avoid overwhelming their natural flavors.
 Light lagers and wheat beers work brilliantly here because their subtle grain character and bright carbonation enhance rather than mask the vegetables' natural sweetness.
 The effervescence helps lift subtle flavors while the clean finish allows the vegetables' individual characteristics to shine through.
 Additionally, these styles often have herbal notes that complement common vegetable seasonings.
+The same thinking applies to the sweeter, sharper sides on the table: if you are making a scratch maple, blueberry and cranberry sauce rather than opening a can, that tartness is another argument for keeping a crisp lager in the rotation.

 - Victory Prima Pils